Oh My Food Recipes

 What is wonton noodle soup (雲吞麵)?

-Wonton noodle soup (雲吞麵) often serves in hot broth with fresh Cantonese egg noodles, wonton and leafy vegetables.
-Also, wonton noodle soup is a classic Cantonese noodle dish.
-It was a street food and later became very popular among cafes, Chinese restaurants and throughout southeast Asia.
+Wonton noodle soup (雲吞麵) is a classic Cantonese noodle dish.
+It is often served in hot broth with fresh Cantonese egg noodles, wonton and leafy vegetables.
+Also, it was a street food and later became very popular among cafes, Chinese restaurants and throughout southeast Asia.
+Besides, this is one of my favorite noodle soups.
+I hope you like this simple and delicious wonton noodle soup recipe.

 What are the ingredients in Hong Kong wonton noodle soup?